 - U Unclassified

 There is an expectation that the so-called QR funding allocated as a result of the 2013 REF will be heavily weighted towards 4*, with perhaps a small allocation to 3* and probably nothing at all for lower grades.
-“Internationally recognized” research is probably worthless in the view of HEFCE, in other words.
+The word on the street is that the weighting for 4* will be 9 and that for 3* only 1.
+“Internationally recognized” will be regarded as worthless in the view of HEFCE.
 Will the papers belonging to the category “Not really understood by the panel member” suffer the same fate?

 We are told that after forming this judgement based on their expertise the panel members will “check” the citation information for the papers.
 This will be done using the SCOPUS service provided (no doubt at considerable cost) by Elsevier, which by sheer coincidence also happens to be a purveyor of ridiculously overpriced academic journals.
-I’ve just checked the citation information for some of my papers on SCOPUS, and found an alarming number of errors.
-No doubt Elsevier are on a nice little earner peddling meaningless data for the HECFE bean-counters, but I haven’t any confidence that it will add much value to the assessment process.
+No doubt Elsevier are on a nice little earner peddling meaningless data for the HECFE bean-counters, but I have no confidence that they will add any value to the assessment process.

 I think if you look at the volume of work facing the REF panel members it’s pretty clear that citation statistics will be much more important for the Physics panel than we’ve been led to believe.
 The panel simply won’t have the time or the breadth of understanding to do an in-depth assessment of every paper, so will inevitably in many cases be led by bibliometric information.
 The fact that SCOPUS doesn’t cover the arXiv means that citation information will be entirely missing from papers just published there.